-The first several recipes in this chapter deal with the Automatic SQL Tuning feature.
+The first several recipes in this chapter deal with the Automatic SQL Tuning Advisor tool.
 You'll be shown how to determine if and when the automated job is running and how to modify its characteristics.
 The middle section of this chapter focuses on how to create and manage SQL tuning sets.
 SQL tuning sets are used widely as input to various Oracle performance tuning tools.
-Lastly, the chapter shows you how to manually run the SQL Tuning Advisor and ADDM to generate performance recommendations for SQL statements.
+Lastly, the chapter shows you how to create tuning tasks, run the SQL Tuning Advisor, and execute the ADDM to generate performance recommendations for SQL statements.